x11vnc/x11vnc-desktop/README.md

 ## Known Issues
 These is no known issues with the master branch with Ubuntu 14.04.

-For the branch 16.04 with Ubuntu 16.04, you will get a pop-up window showing "No session for pid xxxxx" when `lxsession` starts.
-This is widely reported issue of LXDE in Ubuntu 16.04.
-You can just click "OK" to dismiss the message and the system would run without any further issue.

 ## License

 See the LICENSE file for details.